nanoile/ReasoningSAM/README.md

-# Technical Appendix for EarthInstruct and InstructSAM
+# Technical Appendices for EarthInstruct and InstructSAM

 Anonymous Authors